objectiser/java-agent-original/README.md

 #### Spring Boot Example

-If instrumenting a spring-boot application, add the following to the pom.xml:
+If instrumenting a Spring Boot application, add the following to the pom.xml:

 ```xml
     <!-- OpenTracing Tracer dependencies -->